fiodortretyakov/agent-payment-guardrails/README.md

 ---

 ### ⚡ Node.js 25: High Performance & Native Security
 * **Non-Blocking I/O:** AI agents are highly concurrent.
-Node’s event loop allows us to process hundreds of payment proposals simultaneously without the overhead of heavy thread management.
+Node’s event loop allows me to process hundreds of payment proposals simultaneously without the overhead of heavy thread management.
 * **Native Crypto:** I utilize the built-in `node:crypto` module for cryptographically secure UUID generation.
 This reduces our "dependency footprint," keeping the project lean and minimizing supply-chain attack vectors.
 * **Top-Level Await:** Simplifies our orchestration logic, making the code cleaner and more readable for audit purposes.